flenny/turnkey-crostini/readme.md

 # turnkey-crostini

-Run [TurnKey Linux](https://www.turnkeylinux.org/) container images in ChromeOS Crostini Linux.
+Run [TurnKey Linux](https://www.turnkeylinux.org/) container images in Chrome OS Crostini Linux.

 TurnKey Linux offers a bunch of free and open source Debian-based pre-packaged ready-to-use server software appliances.

 [turnkey-crostini](https://github.com/flenny/turnkey-crostini) uses the generic container format which is specifically packaged for [Proxmox](https://www.proxmox.com/en/).
-By the means of a helper container _turnkey-crostini_ creates a Crostini compatible image which gets imported and deployed to the ChromeOS _termina_ virtual machine.
+By the means of a helper container _turnkey-crostini_ creates a Crostini compatible image which gets imported and deployed to the Chrome OS _termina_ virtual machine.

 ## Getting started